paysera/php-style-guide/README.md

 Paysera PHP style guide extends [PSR-1](https://www.php-fig.org/psr/psr-1/) and [PSR-12](https://www.php-fig.org/psr/psr-12/), so code must also follow these standards to be compatible with this style guide.

+The key words "MUST", "MUST NOT", "SHOULD", "SHOULD NOT", and "MAY" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

 Guide is divided into several parts:
 - [PHP Basics](#php-basics).
 This defines additional style rules for the code, some restrictions for basic PHP usage;
 - [Main patterns](#main-patterns).
 This describes patterns and architecture decisions that must be followed;